 Save cost and time by identifying, prioritizing, and managing risks

-Risk management process in EGI-Engage is conducted based on expert judgement technique.
-Risk management team has been established in a way to involve Project management and Technical coordination level of the project structure.
-The membership is described in Section 2 with clear description of responsibilities.
+Risk management process in EGI-Engage is conducted on the basis of expert judgement technique.
+A Risk management team has been established in a way to involve Project management and Technical coordination level of the project structure.
+The membership is described in Section 2 with a clear description of responsibilities.
 Risk management is a subject of Project Management Board and Activity Management Board attention.

 Section 3 describes when and how often the risk management processes will be performed during the project life cycle.

-In section 4 each of the sub process is described with clear definition of what are the inputs, outputs and actions performed, as well as supporting materials.
+In section 4 each of the sub processes are described with a clear definition of what are the inputs, outputs and actions performed, as well as supporting materials.

-Section 5 provides outcome from first re-assessment of the probability and impact of risks identified during project proposal phase and proposed response, as well as result of new risk identification.
+Section 5 provides the outcome from the first re-assessment of the probability and impact of risks identified during project proposal phase and proposed response, as well as the result of new risk identifications.

-Risk registry has been reviewed by Work Package leaders and Project Management Board.
-It is kept confidential, with access restriction to PMB and AMB members, and is attached as appendix in EC portal to the deliverable.
+The Risk registry has been reviewed by Work Package leaders and Project Management Board.
+It is kept confidential, with access restriction to PMB and AMB members, and is attached as appendix in the EC portal to the deliverable.

 Risk management team